-There are times when it is appropriate to bring notes with you to an interview.
-If you have a list of questions to ask the interviewer or a few extra highlights about your skills or experience, these can often be perfectly fine to bring with you.
+There are times when it's appropriate to bring notes with you to a job interview.
+For example, if you've gathered a list of questions to ask the interviewer or a few extra highlights about your skills or experience—these can often be perfectly fine to bring with you.
 Additionally, it can be a good idea to bring an extra copy or two of your resume or CV to an interview.

-Essentially, the appropriateness of having your notes with you can depend on the interviewer you are meeting with, however, the following information can serve as a guideline for bringing notes with you to your interview, including when you:
+Essentially, the appropriateness of having your notes with you can depend on the interviewer you're meeting with, however, the following information can serve as a guideline for bringing notes with you to your interview, including when you:

-It is acceptable to bring notes with you to an interview if the notes contain the questions you plan to ask your interviewer.
-You might also include questions about the company that you were unable to answer from your research.
-Showing up to your interview prepared with questions can show that you are eager and motivated to learn about the position and the company.
+Showing up to your interview prepared with questions can show that you're eager and motivated to learn about the position and the company.
 This can actually increase your chances of being contacted for the next steps in the hiring process.

 If you have a list of specific talking points that you want to discuss during your interview, it can also be acceptable to bring these with you.
 For instance, if you found out that the company you are interviewing with has a specific tech problem that you can solve, you might write that down to refer to when talking with the interviewer.